Chill-project/Documentation/source/installation/installation.rst

 Populate your database with basic information
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Once your database schema is ready, you should populate your database with some basic information.
-Those are provided through scripts and might depends from the bundle you choose to install (see :ref:`install-additional-bundles`)
+Once your database schema is ready, if you want to test the application you have the opportunity to populate your database with some basic data.
+Those are provided through a script and might depends from the bundle you choose to install (see :ref:`install-additional-bundles`).

-The main bundle require one script to be executed :
+This script has not to be launched for a production server and will erase any existing data.
+It is meant only for testing the application.

 .. code-block:: bash

    php app/console doctrine:fixtures:load

-Those will populate the database, with basic dummy data, countries (using ISO declaration) and languages (using, also, ISO informations).

 Preparing assets
 ^^^^^^^^^^^^^^^^